andsim/du-script/README.md

 notice on .sh file i have not test it yet

-all .bat and .sh excluding broadcast is require to have broadcast file to be present
+all .bat and .sh is require to have broadcast file to be present